 - Physical Health Conditions: Chronic illnesses, such as heart disease or diabetes, can cause or exacerbate anxiety.

-- Emotional Trauma: Experiencing intensely emotional events, such as getting a divorce, being terminated from your job, or facing homelessness, can cause anxiety disorders.
-The onset of anxiety can also begin from an emotionally traumatic experience suffered in childhood, such as being sexually assaulted, and then be regularly retriggered by associative events.
+- Emotional Trauma: Experiencing intensely emotional events, such as getting a divorce, being wrongfully terminated from your job, or facing homelessness, can cause anxiety disorders.
+The onset of anxiety can also begin from an emotionally traumatic experience suffered in childhood, such as being sexually molested, and then being regularly retriggered by associative events.

 Suppressed and unprocessed emotional trauma